Clamp-on ultrasonic flow meter Time Delta-C - Converter - FSV IP66

 As a result, Doppler meters are limited to metering liquids containing particulate solids or entrained bubbles, such as dirty or aerated liquids and slurries.

-Thermal energy meters, also known as BTU meters, measure the energy of hydronic-based heating and cooling systems by utilizing volumetric flow sensors, temperature sensors, and a flow computer.
+Thermal energy meters, also known as BTU meters, measure the energy of hydronic heating and cooling systems using volumetric flow sensors, temperature sensors and a flow calculator.

-With growing emphasis on environmental regulations and financial incentives, thermal energy metering is becoming increasingly crucial for optimizing HVAC systems in district energy systems and commercial facilities.
+With the growing importance of environmental regulations and financial incentives, thermal energy measurement is becoming increasingly essential for optimizing heating, ventilation and air-conditioning systems in urban energy systems and commercial installations.

 Clamp-on ultrasonic thermal energy meters are ideal for retrofitting older systems, as they eliminate the need for expensive and time-consuming piping modifications.